Handknattleiksfélag Kópavogs

 Handknattleiksfélag Kópavogs ("Kópavogur Handball Club"), commonly abbreviated to HK, is an Icelandic sports club from the town of Kópavogur.
-There are six divisions within the club and they are: handball, football (soccer), volleyball, dance, table tennis and bandy.
+There are six divisions within the club and they are: handball, football, volleyball, dance, table tennis and bandy.

 History

 The club dates back to 1969, but was officially established on 26 January 1970.
 They were originally only a handball team, with the football team established in 1992.
 They bounced around in lower divisions until, in the summer of 2007 they first played in the Icelandic top division, the Úrvalsdeild.
 The club were relegated in their second season to the second tier and were again relegated to the third tier in 2011.
 They returned to the top tier, and placed 9th out of 12 in the 2019 Úrvalsdeild.

 As of 2025, HK's football team plays in the 1. deild karla (Iceland's second-level league) after being demoted from the Besta deild karla (the top Icelandic league) in 2024.